EU AI Act Fines and Enforcement: What's at Stake

 | August 2, 2027 | High-risk AI systems that are safety components of products under existing EU harmonised legislation |

-Critically, the prohibited practices provisions are already enforceable.
-If your organisation is still operating a prohibited AI system, you are already exposed to tier 1 penalties.
+Read that top row again.
+The prohibited practices provisions are already enforceable.
+If your organisation is still running a prohibited AI system, you are not facing a future risk: you are already exposed to tier 1 penalties.

 Beyond Fines: The Full Spectrum of Consequences